philipturner/transimpedance-amplifier/README.md

 ### Test 3

 Next, I will reduce the main compensation resistor to almost the minimum value.
+AD8615 supply voltages are (2.515, -1.474).

 | Descriptive Name      | Reference | Value |
 | --------------------- | --------- | ----: |